felipessalvatore/self_driving_pi_car/README.md

 ```

-**Attention**
+**Attention:**
-Please continue following the instructions in the computer that will be use for training.
+please continue following the instructions in the computer that will be use for training.

 ### Generating npy and tfrecords